jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

-data demo page: calendar view : just like date property that user can select, also add calendar item background color that user can select based on what data
+data demo page: calendar view : just like date property that user can select, also add calendar item background color feature that user can select based on what data

 ===